 When someone decides to travel internationally, they often choose countries where their home currency is strong.
 Why?
 They get more for their money.

 Imagine that an American lives in Detroit.
 He has $100 USD to spend on a shopping trip.
 If he spends the money in Detroit, he can buy $100 worth of goods.
 If he pops across the border to Windsor, things are a little bit different.
 If the Canadian/U.S.dollar exchange rate is $1 USD to $1.25 CAD, the person’s $100 USD is now worth $125 CAD — which means that he can buy more in Windsor than he could in Detroit.
 If you’re running a business near the Canadian/United States border, this means that you have the potential to bring in more customers.
 What’s more, when they do arrive, they’re ready to spend.

-A lower currency value also makes Canada more competitive in comparison to other places with higher-valued currency.
-Say a traveller from London was considering a trip to either Banff or Las Vegas.
+Not located near a border?
+A lower Canadian dollar value also has benefits for the domestic tourism industry as a whole.
+In fact, it makes Canada more competitive in comparison to countries with higher-valued currencies.
+Let’s say a traveller from London is considering a trip to either Banff or Las Vegas.
 If 1 GBP is worth $2 CAD or $1.5 USD, Canada automatically becomes more attractive — after all, 1,000 GBP would buy $2000 CAD, as opposed to just $1500 USD.
-That means that the traveller would be able stay in nicer hotels, take more elaborate tours, or visit better restaurants in Banff than in Las Vegas.
+That means that the traveller would be able stay in nicer hotels, take more elaborate tours, and visit better restaurants in Canada than in the U.S.